-Welcome back to A Career Recap With Vasyl Lomachenko, a continuing case study into the Ukrainian boxing icon.
+Welcome back to the Layers: Vasyl Lomachenko series, a continuing case study into the Ukrainian boxing icon.
 In this article, we are looking at the fight that saw Lomachenko become a World Champion in only his third professional fight.
 If you’ve just discovered this article and haven’t started the series yet, you should start at part one below!
 If you wish to simply read about this fight, read on.

 Unfortunately for Lomachenko, he could not become the fastest pro World Champion in his second fight.
 That fight, the controversial loss to Orlando Salido, thwarted his bid to become champion at only 2-0.
 Instead, Lomachenko would go on to fight Gary Russell Jr., a fight that would, and still does, pay dividends to his legacy for years to come.

 His new test was something entirely different from what Salido brought to the table.
 Instead of a bruiser who would walk through punches to land some of his own, Lomachenko would be taking on a fighter who was lightning fast, both with his feet and his hands.
 We see today how great Russell Jr. is as he won seven fights after the Lomachenko loss and only dropped the fight to Magsayo at the time of this writing, albeit that was likely due to an arm injury.
 Lomachenko’s win over Russell would age like fine wine as both fighters careers went on.

 Early on in the fight we see that Gary Russell Jr. is fast, Lomachenko-level fast.
 His hand speed is good enough to keep up with Vasyl Lomachenko and he does early on in the fight.
 In this fight, Lomachenko picks up on this quick.
 Not to go a similar route as against Salido, Lomachenko needed to work the body and keep Russell on his back foot to widen the cardio gap and be the fresher and faster fighter at the end of this fight.
 He would implement this very game plan.